Kelly Chen: Early career

 In 1998, Chen embarked the Kelly Starry Dream of Love World Tour (陳慧琳星夢情真世界巡迴演唱會), starting in Australia.
 Besides the world tour, Chen performed ten concerts for school children in Taiwan.
 She released her Mandarin album, Love Me Or Not (愛我不愛), the hit single of which, "Diary" (記事本), is well-known all over Asia and became her signature song so far.
 This album sold over 2 million copies in Asia.
 Chen boosted her status as a Chinese pop music diva in Asia entertainment industry.

 In 1999, she starred in the television drama Don't Be a Cry Baby with Japanese star Kyoko Fukada; performing two concerts in Fukuoka, Japan in 1999, Chen increased her Japanese fanbase.
-She released a new album, Love of Colours, which sold over 300,000 in Hong Kong from 9 December 1999 to 2000, and was the best selling album in 2000.
+She released a new album, Love of Colours, which sold 150,000 in Hong Kong from 9 December 1999 to 2000, and was the best selling album in 2000.
 She also won "The most popular female artist" in 1999 Jade Solid Gold Best Ten Music Awards Presentation.
-Her albums sold over 230,000 in Hong Kong in 1999, the best selling female artist in Hong Kong.

 In 2001, Chen released her remix album Kelly BPM Dance Collection in March, which sold over 150,000 copies.
 She embarked on the Paisley Galaxy World Tour (陳慧琳花花宇宙世界巡迴演唱會), which started out with one show in Singapore and two shows in Genting Highlands in Malaysia.
 (She broke the record of best-selling Hong Kong singers' concerts in Malaysia.)
 Chen went to North America, where she performed concerts in Chicago, Atlantic City, Los Angeles and Toronto all as a part of her world tour in May.
 She later toured China where she performed in Guangzhou, Huizhou, Zhongshan, Chengdu, Shanghai and Beijing.
 She released a Mandarin album, Flying (飛吧), in August.
 It was among the top 20 best-selling albums in Taiwan in 2001.
 Chen's movie Calmi Cuori Appassionati (冷靜與熱情之間), released in November 2001, grossed more than 30 billion yen (HKD$220,000,000) in Japan.
 The film broke the pre-sale ticket record in Japan and was ranked as the 67th best-selling movie in Japanese box office history.
 It was ranked at 98th best-selling movie in 2006 in Japan's box office history.
 Chen won "Asian Pacific Most Popular Hong Kong Female Artist" at the 2001 Jade Solid Gold Best Ten Music Awards Presentation.